Scott Ball / Rivard Report

 She called the legislation, known as Tobacco 21, the “most significant public health policy that I will ever be involved with.”

-Counterparts from the Big Cities Health Coalition, which comprises leaders of America’s largest metropolitan health departments, called the policy success “remarkable” given that little progress implementing Tobacco 21 has been made in other Texas cities despite overwhelming evidence of the positive health impact.
+Counterparts from the Big Cities Health Coalition, which comprises leaders of the United States’ largest metropolitan health departments, called the policy success “remarkable” given that little progress implementing Tobacco 21 has been made in other Texas cities despite overwhelming evidence of the positive health impact.

 Shelley Hearne, senior advisor to the coalition and visiting professor at the Johns Hopkins Bloomberg School of Public Health, said that Bridger’s leadership on Tobacco 21 “will save countless lives in San Antonio.”